GSNorCal Volunteer Essentials

 Registration for camp opens on December 1.

-Did you know that the Girl Scout Cookie Program is the largest girl-led business in the country, with sales of more than $700 million per year for girls and their communities nationwide?
+Did you know that the Girl Scout Cookie Programs is the largest girl-led business in the country, with sales of more than $700 million per year for girls and their communities nationwide?
 That’s right.
 The Girl Scout Cookie Program is the leading entrepreneurial program for girls.
 No university has produced as many female business owners as the Girl Scout Cookie Program has.
 If you have a moment, watch the latest Girl Scout video for an inspiring look into just how powerful those treats—and the girls who sell them—can be.

 Girl Scouts have been selling cookies to earn money as early as 1917, only five years after Juliette Gordon Low founded the Girl Scout movement in the United States.
 Since then, it has become a part of American culture as well as the premier financial literacy program for girls.